Principe di Savoia: History

-The hotel originally opened in April 1927 as the Principe e Savoia, developed by S.A.
+The hotel opened in April 1927 as the Hotel Principe e Savoia, developed by S.A.
 Acquisto ed Esercizio Alberghi Savoia.
 It has a neoclassical architectural design and was developed by Milanese architect Cesare Tenca.
-Following the Great Depression in the 1930s, the hotel was acquired by CIGA Hotels Group in 1938, which also managed hotels including the Danieli and Gritti Palace in Venice.
+Following the Great Depression in the 1930s, the hotel was acquired by the Compagnia Italiana Grandi Alberghi (CIGA Hotels) in 1938, which also managed hotels including the Danieli and Gritti Palace in Venice.

-During World War II, the Principe e Savoia became a headquarters for the Germans, and later served as the American headquarters.
-The hotel underwent renovations in the 1950s, adding two wings: Principe Rosso and Metallico.
+During World War II, the Principe & Savoia became a headquarters for the Germans, and later served as the American headquarters.
+The hotel underwent renovations from 1956-1957, adding two wings: Principe Rosso and Metallico.

-In the 1980s, CIGA renamed the hotel "Principe di Savoia", the proper way to refer to the Italian royal family, the House of Savoy, for which the hotel is named.
-Starwood bought a controlling interest in CIGA Hotels in 1994.
+In the 1980s, CIGA renamed the hotel Principe di Savoia, the proper way to refer to the Italian royal family, the House of Savoy, for which the hotel is named.

+In 1994, ITT Sheraton purchased a controlling interest in CIGA, and the hotel became part of the ITT Sheraton Luxury Collection.
+The hotel was extensively renovated, with three new floors added on top.
+Work was completed in 1996.
+Starwood Hotels and Resorts bought ITT Sheraton in 1998, and the hotel became part of The Luxury Collection division.

-In 2003, the hotel was purchased from Starwood by the Dorchester Collection, joining a group of five-star hotels that also includes hotels such as The Dorchester, Plaza Athénée, and Hôtel Meurice.
+In 2003, The Dorchester Group, wholly owned by The Brunei Investment Agency, the investment arm of the Government of Brunei, purchased the hotel from Starwood, and it joined a group of five-star hotels that also includes such hotels as The Dorchester, Plaza Athénée, and Hôtel Meurice.
 The hotel is one of two hotels in Italy owned by the Dorchester Collection, the other being the Hotel Eden in Rome.
+The hotel was renovated at a cost of $50 million in 2009.

+The hotel is scheduled to close on January 1, 2027 for renovations, and will reopen in 2029.

 Overview

 Principe di Savoia is located in close proximity to Garibaldi, Centrale, and Cadorna stations, as well as the La Scala theatre.
-The hotel is appointed with a combination of classic Italian and art deco furnishings, complemented by various statues and decor throughout the premises.
-The entrance showcases an ornate stained-glass domed ceiling, while mosaics and chandeliers are present both in common areas and guest rooms.
+The hotel is appointed with a combination of classic Italian and Art Deco furnishings, complemented by various statues and décor throughout the premises.
+The entrance features an ornate stained-glass domed ceiling, while mosaics and chandeliers are present in both common areas and guest rooms.

-Many powerful individuals, including Queen Elizabeth II, Prince Philip, Duke of Edinburgh, Woody Allen, President George H. W. Bush, Bill Gates, President Vladimir Putin have stayed here.
+Many individuals, including Queen Elizabeth II, Prince Philip, Duke of Edinburgh, Woody Allen, President George H. W. Bush, Bill Gates, and President Vladimir Putin, have stayed here.

 The Principe has two restaurants and the Principe Bar (renovated in 2009 by architect Thierry Despont).
-There is also Salotto which is a casual lobby lounge and Acanto that is the hotel’s fine-dining restaurant headed by executive chef Fabrizio Cadei.
+There is also Salotto, which is a casual lobby lounge, and Acanto, the hotel’s fine-dining restaurant headed by executive chef Fabrizio Cadei.